swcarpentry/shell-novice/01-filedir.md

 Next,
 let's find out where we are by running a command called `pwd` (which stands for "print working directory").
-At any moment,
-our [current working directory](../../gloss.html#current-working-directory) is our current default directory, i.e., the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
+Unless we explicitly specify something else, our [current working directory](../../gloss.html#current-working-directory) i.e., the directory that the computer assumes we want to run commands in, is our current default directory (often called our "home").

 Here,
 the computer's response is `/users/nelle`, which is Nelle's [home directory](../../gloss.html#home-directory):